-For the earlier proof of concept we had valuable support from MySQL and MariaDB core developers such as Sergei Golubchik (Sun/MySQL), Timour Katchaounov (Sun/MySQL), Igor Babaev (Monty Program).
+From the earlier proof of concept we had valuable support from MySQL and MariaDB core developers such as Sergei Golubchik, Timour Katchaounov, and Igor Babaev.

 Availability & Licensing

-The v2 implementation is available as a gift to you, under the GPLv2+ license (please contact us if you have special licensing requirements).
+The v3 implementation is available as a gift to you, under the GPLv2+ license (please contact us if you have special licensing requirements).

 I want it!

 Sure!
-You can grab MariaDB 5.2 or higher at mariadb.com, and you can find the source in the oqgraph storage engine plugin directory of the mariadb tree on Launchpad.
-The oqgraph project on Launchpad tracks the historical implementation for MySQL 5.0, and is used for the new persistent v3 prototype (as a branch of MariaDB 10.0).
+You can grab MariaDB 5.2 or higher at mariadb.org, and you can find the source in the oqgraph storage engine plugin directory of the mariadb tree on Launchpad.
+The oqgraph project on Launchpad tracks the historical implementation for MySQL 5.0, and was used for the newer persistent v3 (in MariaDB 10.0 and above).

 Support & Engineering